ckan/ckan/doc/configuration.rst

 Defines the storage backend used by CKAN: ``pairtree`` for local storage, ``s3`` for Amazon S3 Cloud Storage or ``google`` for Google Cloud Storage.
 Note that each of these must be accompanied by the relevant settings for each backend described below.

-Depricated, only aviliable option is now pairtree.
+Deprecated, only available option is now pairtree.
+This must be used nonetheless if upgrading for CKAN 2.1 in order to keep access to your old pairtree files.

 .. _ofs.storage_dir: